FrannyWang1128/Container-Group18/README.md

 ### Clone the Repository
 1. If applicable, clone the repository to your local machine (or download the Helm charts and any other necessary files from the given source).

-### Navigate to the Helm Charts Directory
+### Connect to the cluster on Google Cloud Platform
-2. Change into the directory where the Helm charts are located.
+2. `gcloud container clusters get-credentials software-containerization-g18-cluster --zone europe-west4-a --project quixotic-market-412417`

 ### Install the Application Using Helm
 3. Run the following command to install the application using Helm in the default namespace (you can replace default namespace with the desired namespace):